 c.
 Students do not perform their most recently learned pieces.
 Teachers make the final decision regarding recital pieces.

-Group & Theory are a critical component of our program.
-Students remain in their assigned group & theory class for the entire year.
+Group and Theory are critical components of our program.
+Students remain in their assigned group and theory class for the entire year.
 It is a desirable feature of the method for students to experience being “challenged” by their group and to be a “leader” of their group over the course of several years in the Suzuki program.
 Students learn valuable skills from both positions.
-Please remember that the Group Class titles are approximate and might not precisely describe where your child is for the entire year.
+Please remember that the group class titles are approximate and might not precisely describe where your child is for the entire year.

 b.
 Please do not wait until the end of the year to bring up a problem!
 Any discussions should take place as soon as possible so that we can resolve the issue as quickly as possible.